lociero/League-of-Legends-Accounts-Creator/README.md

 ### How to use:

 1. [Open last release.](https://github.com/lociero/League-of-Legends-Accounts-Creator/releases/latest)
-2. Download unzip and run `acc-creator-react.<version>.exe`
+2. Download unzip and run `acc-creator-react.<version>.exe`.

-### What you can change
+3. Configure your settings (server, amount, ..., captcha, proxy).
+4. Generate your list (it does not create accounts yet so u can check if u did all right).
+5. Start creation.
+6. Created accounts are saving to `./accounts` directory in 2 formats FULL and COMPACT.

+### Settings

 1. Server.
 Supported: EUW, EUNE, NA, BR, TR, RU, OCE, LAN, LAS, JP.
 2. Email.
 (Custom emails, custom domains, random domains)
-3. Username (Custom list, Random)
+3. Username.
+(Custom list, Random)
-4. Password (Length, One for all)
+4. Password.
+(Length, One for all)
-5. Date of Birth (Random, One for all)
+5. Date of Birth.
+(Random, One for all)
-6. Number of accounts.
-(First you generate it to check if you didnt messed up anything)
-7. Proxy.
+6. Proxy.
 (Own proxy list / free proxies from proxyscrape.com. socks4/5 only for now)

 ### If you want to build it by yourself